pbv-public/firestore-orm/README.md

 Using `incrementBy()` on a field whose value is `undefined` is invalid and will throw an exception.

+### Locking

+By default, Firestore uses [pessimistic concurrency](https://cloud.google.com/datastore/docs/concepts/transactions#concurrency_modes).
+Review their documentation to decide which works best for your use case.
+Unit tests and the local emulator use the default pessimistic concurrency.

 # Niche Concepts

 ## Key Encoding
 Under the hood, a database key can only be a single attribute.
-We always store that attribute as a string.
+We always store that attribute as a string because Firestore only supports string keys (not integer keys, etc.).
 We compute this string's value by first sorting the names of the components of the key.
 Then we compute the string representation of each component's value (with `JSON.stringify()`, except for string values which don't need to be encoded like that).
 Finally, we concatenate these values